sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 }
 ```

 We decorate the supplier with our operators.
 If the call works, we return the result.
 If not, there's a [Try](https://www.javadoc.io/doc/io.vavr/vavr/0.9.2/io/vavr/control/Try.html) wrapping it that looks for something to serve from the cache.
-If that fails as well we're out of options, and we can only propagate the error upstream.
+An empty cache means we're out of options, and we can only propagate the error upstream.

 ### Store the Result